“A Stylish Budget-Friendly Upright Walker With Armrests… And A Few Issues”

 One of the more disappointing features on this walker is the seat.
 It’s quite shallow, too high off the ground, and rather awkwardly positioned between the arms of the walker.
 And it’s uncomfortable enough that you’ll only want to use it when there are no other seats available.
 We also found the back rest sat too low and rather than providing support and safety it felt like if you lean back you’ll spill over backwards off the seat.
 There’s no way to sugarcoat it, the UPWalker Lite is miles ahead in the safety, comfort, and features of their seat.

 With huge 10 inch wheels on the front of the walker, and big 8 inch wheels on the back, the OasisSpace is more than equipped to handle anything the average elderly person is going to throw at it.
-The snazzy silver wheels are fitted with polyurethane rubber tyres that provide adequate grip on most surfaces, though we’d really like to see them offer a grippier option because it is possible to make the walker lose traction.
+The snazzy silver wheels are fitted with polyurethane rubber tires that provide adequate grip on most surfaces, though we’d really like to see them offer a grippier option because it is possible to make the walker lose traction.

 The brakes on your walker are obviously one of the most important safety features and not somewhere you should cut corners.
 This walker is fitted with standard double locking brakes which operate by pulling the levers towards you to slow the walker down, and pushing the levers away to lock the park brakes.

-However, compared to the UPWalker these brakes require more hand strength to apply, are less effective, and unless you have them dialled in just right there tends to be some “slippage” even when the brakes are locked.
+However, compared to the UPWalker these brakes require more hand strength to apply, are less effective, and unless you have them dialed in just right there tends to be some “slippage” even when the brakes are locked.
 And unlike the UPWalker which has internal brake cables, the external cables of the OasisSpace have a bad habit of getting caught on anything that gets in their way.

 The OasisSpace Upright Walker comes standard with a large storage bag attached to the front of the walker.
 It’s big enough to carry all your personal items as well as anything you’d need for a day’s adventure.
 However there are two rather annoying problems we found.
 First, you can’t access the bag from your normal standing position using the walker like you can on the UPWalker.
 Instead, you have to walk around to the front of the walker and crouch right down to open it.
 Second, the bag needs to be removed in order to fold the walker.
 In my mind this significantly reduces the usefulness of both of these features.

-Overall the OasisSpace unit we bought for testing was a solid piece of equipment with a sturdy aluminum frame that felt completely at home with our 250 lbs test pilot putting it through it’s paces.
+Overall the OasisSpace unit we bought for testing was a solid piece of equipment with a sturdy aluminum frame that felt completely at home with our 250 pounds test pilot putting it through it’s paces.
 However the rest of the components such as the brakes, seat, and armrests do feel quite cheap and I’m not sure how long they’ll last with consistent daily use over many months.
 And like many of the cheaper walkers coming out of China, there are reports of inconsistencies in manufacturing so I suspect quality control standards are not as high as they could be.

 What We Liked